-Swedbank will aid in enabling people access sustainable mortgages and housing by communicating with Swedbank customers on the solutions they help to identify as part of the NEEM Hub.
+Swedbank has aided in enabling people to access sustainable mortgages and housing by communicating with Swedbank customers to identify key steps in developing the core solution.

-An active partner in making the Nordic region a world-leader for energy efficient solutions regarding real estate and buildings, Swedbank will connect with other important specialist stakeholders on behalf of the Hub.
+An active partner in making the Nordic region a world leader for energy-efficient solutions regarding real estate and buildings, Swedbank has also connected with other important specialist stakeholders on behalf of the Hub.

-Hemma was founded on the idea of creating financial incentives for households to make big, impactful investments in climate-smart living and wants to ensure that there are clear economic incentives for households to invest in energy efficiency and renewable energy.
+Hemma was founded on the idea of creating financial incentives for households to make big, impactful investments in climate-smart living.
+Hemma wants to ensure clear economic incentives for households to invest in energy efficiency and renewable energy.

-Hemma will support the Hub's activities in facilitate green lending to private individuals and provide focus on how to drive investment in energy efficiency and renewable energy.
+Hemma has supported the Hub's activities in facilitating green lending to private individuals and providing a focus on how to drive investment in energy efficiency and renewable energy.

-Hemma will also help to deliver the processes and data to assess projects and report on energy savings post-installation.
+Hemma has also helped to deliver the processes and data to assess projects and report on energy savings post-installation.

 The overarching aim of the EMF is to ensure a sustainable housing environment for European Union (EU) citizens.
 To this end, they are the key talking partner of the European Commission, the European Parliament, the Council of the EU, the European Banking Authority, the European Central Bank and the Basel Committee on Banking Supervision on all mortgage industry-related questions.

-Their role in the NEEM Hub is to provide broad expertise in energy efficiency mortgages and engage in open dialogue with EU policymakers on sustainable finance. in additions to this, the EMF will assist in promoting the consortium's findings and help mobilise capital markets in the Nordics.
+Their role in the NEEM Hub is to provide broad expertise in energy efficiency mortgages and engage in open dialogue with EU policymakers on sustainable finance. in addition to this, the EMF has assisted in promoting the consortium's findings and helped mobilise capital markets in the Nordics.

-They will also implement ESG best practices in the Nordic financial sector to support the EU Green Deal and Renovation Wave Strategy.
+They have also been in charge of implementing ESG best practices in the Nordic financial sector to support the EU Green Deal and Renovation Wave Strategy.

 The overall objective of the GDFA is to leverage digital technologies & innovations to enhance financing for sustainable development.
-In order to achieve this objective, the Alliance focuses on driving change by improving the knowledge-base through research and analysis of leading sustainable digital finance practice and potential and creating a network of fintechs, financial players, policy makers and other stakeholders that collaborate and promote sustainable digital finance practices at national and international levels.
+In order to achieve this objective, the Alliance focuses on driving change by improving the knowledgebase through research and analysis of leading sustainable digital finance practices and potential as well as creating a network of fintech, financial players, policymakers and other stakeholders that collaborate and promote sustainable digital finance practices at national and international levels.

-The GDFA supports action at the country level to pilot innovative approaches and take successes to scale and their role in the NEEM Hub will be to provide detailed data mapping of the foundations available for remote screening, assist in the development of a plan to retrofit real-estate, design prototype algorithms for testing by the banks and use their knowledge of digital technology to advance the concept of sustainable finance amongst consumers.
+The GDFA supports action at the country level to pilot innovative approaches and take successes to scale and their role in the NEEM Hub has been to provide detailed data mapping of the foundations available for remote screening, assisted in the development of a plan to retrofit real-estate, designed prototype algorithms for testing by the banks and used their knowledge of digital technology to advance the concept of sustainable finance amongst consumers.

-In NEEM, DTU Compute will—in close collaboration with the data provider Center Denmark—utilise modelling techniques to map the energy efficiency of banks building portfolios’ while separating building-, occupants-, and weather-related effects.
-This will allow the consortium to give house owners more specific recommendations on whether an energy renovation is needed – and if yes, which concrete renovations (i.e. better insulation) is needed.
+In NEEM, DTU Compute has - in close collaboration with the data provider Center Denmark - utilised modelling techniques to map the energy efficiency of banks’ building portfolios’ while separating building-, occupants-, and weather-related effects.
+This has allowed the consortium to give house owners more specific recommendations on whether an energy renovation is needed – and if yes, which concrete renovations (i.e., better insulation) is needed.

-Center Denmark will act as a in-kind contributor to GDFA in the NEEM project.
+Center Denmark has acted as an in-kind contributor to GDFA in the NEEM project.
 Center Denmark hosts, manages and maintains a data lake which is available in Denmark and contains energy and building data on 400.000 households.
 This data-lake harvests data across the energy sector from water utilities, district heating and electricity companies, among others, and is made available in combination with building parameter data, energy label data and localized weather data.

-Center Denmark will contribute to the NEEM Hub by providing data and working to further identify and develop data gathering/structure and API’s in the Nordics in the NEEM project.
-The data provided by Center Denmark will be used to test the solutions developed by the consortium.
+Center Denmark has contributed to the NEEM Hub by providing data and working to further identify and develop data gathering and APIs in the Nordics in the NEEM project.
+The data provided by Center Denmark has been used to test the solutions developed by the consortium.